kamathe/kamathe.github.io/posts/c2asm.md

 This is a problem, lets get to solving it in the easiest way we can.

-I am sure we all have read books on Programming, these days its all to easy to upload the sample code used within the book to the publisher's website so people can simply download it and make use it instead of writing it themselves.
-If you learning to program in a specific language i'd suggest you to write the code yourself and not be lazy.
+I am sure we all have read books on programming, sample code within these books is often uploaded to the publisher's website so people can simply download it and make use it instead of writing it themselves.
+If you learning to program in a specific language I'd suggest you to write the code yourself and not be lazy.
 However our purpose here is to learn assembly that is generated from C programs.
 Well how about we try to solve our problem with this feature ?

 ### Steps